needle-tools/needle-engine-support/documentation/for-unity-developers.md

 Please also refer to the [Typescript reference ⇡](https://www.typescriptlang.org/docs/) for syntax and general language questions!

+### Components
+For getting component you can use the familiar methods similar to Unity:
+For example
+- ``this.gameObject.getComponent(Animator)`` - returns the animator component on this gameobject (and null if none is found)
+- ``this.gameObject.getComponentInChildren(Animator)`` - returns the first animator component in the child hierarchy
+- ``this.gameObject.getComponentsInParents(Animator)`` - returns all animator components in the parent hierarchy (including the current gameObject)

+These methods are also available on the static GameObject type.
+For example: ``GameObject.getComponent(this.gameObject, Animator)``.
+Search in the whole scene by calling ``GameObject.findObjectOfType(Animator)``

 ### Events
 ```ts
 import { Behaviour, GameObject } from "@needle-tools/engine";